 Learn the secret to safely and effectively unlock athletic potential with the PES

 Working with a client to increase their athletic performance is a rewarding experience.
 The reality is that anyone can benefit from performance training and there are many different types of athletes.
-An athlete can be a youth soccer player, a mom training for her first triathlon, a retiree trying to improve his distance on the golf course, or the professional athlete coming back from rehab and looking to get back into peak shape.
+An athlete can be a competitive player looking to elevate their game, a youth soccer player, a mom training for her first triathlon, a retiree trying to improve his distance on the golf course, or the professional athlete coming back from rehab and looking to get back into peak shape.

 NASM’s Performance Enhancement Specialization (PES) is a proven system that allows you to work with any type of athlete, at any level.
 The PES utilizes the NASM Optimum Performance Training™ (OPT™) model to progressively level up the athlete’s training using an integrated training program.
 The PES utilizes the OPT model’s three progressive levels, stabilization, strength and power, divided into six distinct phases.
 The PES pyramid extends beyond the traditional OPT model with the addition of a training phase specific to high-level athletes and their sports performance demands.

 In the PES you will learn how to thoroughly assess a client’s performance needs and capabilities.
 Assessments include measuring strength, power, speed, agility, and quickness, but also less tested but equally important metrics like core strength, dynamic balance, and overall movement quality.
 A training program is only as good as the assessment and with the PES you’ll have the tools necessary to evaluate the athlete and determine the best starting point.

 You’ll know the appropriate level and phase of the OPT model to use to enhance their training and improve their performance results.
 For example, if the athlete exhibits movement compensations, such as the knee moving inwards when squatting or jumping, you’ll have the tools necessary to help them eliminate this issue and the potential injuries it could lead to.